 Foundation

-All papers draw on Stuart Nolan's PhD research at Lancaster University, fifteen years of applied practice with 2,500+ participants, and a growing body of neuroscience on embodied empathy.
+All papers draw on Dr Stuart Nolan's PhD research at Lancaster University, fifteen years of applied practice with 2,500+ participants, and a growing body of neuroscience on embodied empathy.

 One email per paper.
 Unsubscribe any time.
 No other contact unless you ask.